-- 1. In the administrative console, expand Servers > Server Types > WebSphere proxy servers > proxy_server_name to open the configuration tab for the server. - 2.
-From HTTP proxy server settings, expand HTTP proxy settings, and click Custom properties. - 3.
-From Additional properties, select Custom properties → New.

-- 4. On the settings page, type the custom property to configure in the Name field, and type the value of the custom property in the Value field. - 5.
+- 1. In the administrative console, expand Servers > Server Types > WebSphere proxy servers > proxy server name to open the configuration tab for the server. - 2.
+Expand HTTP Proxy Server Settings, click Proxy settings. - 3.
+Under Additional properties, click Custom properties > New. - 4.
+On the settings page, type the custom property to configure in the Name field, and type the value of the custom property in the Value field. - 5.
 Click Apply or OK. - 6.
 Click Save on the console task bar to save your configuration changes. - 7.
 Restart the server.